IainJackson90/pp1-yoga/README.md

 - _Gallery_

   - The gallery will have images of what the classes will look like
-  - this section will provide the user with visual content describing what to expect
+  - This section will provide the user with visual content describing what to expect
   - The gallery is responsive and will arrange content dependent on screen size

   ![Gallery](./assets/docs/gallery.png)